iakdis/librecamera/README.md

 # Download

-For now, download and install the apk directly [here](https://github.com/iakmds/librecamera/releases)
+For now, download and install the apk directly in the GitHub [releases](https://github.com/iakmds/librecamera/releases) page

 # Features